KxSystems/docs/docs/ref/each.md

 ```

 `each` and `peach` perform the same computation and return the same result.
-`peach` will divide the work between available slave tasks.
+`peach` will divide the work between available secondary tasks.

 `each` is a wrapper for the [Each iterator](maps.md#each).
 `peach` is a wrapper for the [Each Parallel iterator](maps.md#each-parallel).